dalmo1991/superflexPy/doc/build_element.rst

-Their inputs are: the state used to compute the fluxes (:code:`S`), initial state (:code:`S0`), index to use in the arrays (:code:`ind`, all inputs are arrays and, when solving for a single time step, the index indicates the time step to look for), input fluxes (:code:`P`), and parameters (:code:`k`).
+Their inputs are: the state used to compute the fluxes (:code:`S`), initial state (:code:`S0`), index to use in the arrays (:code:`ind`, all inputs are arrays and, when solving for a single time step, the index indicating the time step to look for), input fluxes (:code:`P`), and parameters (:code:`k`).

 The output is a tuple containing three elements: